 Typically, THC can linger in our bodies anywhere from a few days to a few months.
-Factors like metabolic rate, exercise, diet, and how often you partake in cannabis all affect how long THC stays in your system.
+Factors like metabolic rate, exercise, body fat, diet, and how often you partake in cannabis all affect how long it stays in your system.

 The differences between smoking flower and eating a tasty edible also affect how long the THC decides to stick around.
 There’s no reliable way to know exactly how long THC will stay in your system, but what is known is that edibles take longer to clear out of the body and process through the digestive tract.

 After ingesting cannabis and having it enter the bloodstream, the THC and other cannabinoids (as well as metabolites like 11-hydroxy-THC) get flushed out from our body through urination.
-However, not everything gets expelled out, and some THC gets trapped in our fat cells.
+However, not everything gets expelled out, and some gets trapped in our fat cells.

 The purpose of fat cells is to act as our emergency energy supply, so they don’t get quickly burned off in normal conditions.
 As a result, the THC stored in the fat cells will be slowly released little by little.
 That’s why sometimes cannabinoids can take so long to purge from your body.